LxLeChat/FlowChartCore/README.md

 # Dot language
 To create the dot graph, i use a library called DotNetGraph. https://github.com/vfrz/DotNetGraph

+# Building the project
+Clone the project.
+You can use the ``build.ps1``.
+Or you can use the VSCode task by pressing F1, then typing task, you should be able to use the "Tasks: Run build task"

 # Contributions
 Constributions are welcomed!
 I Speak french, and it's easier for me when dealing with a french contributor, but i'll do my best if you post in english :)
 Big Thanks to @LaurentDardenne for his many contributions !